DMFT-evolution/DYNAMITE/README.md

 ## Cite

-If you use DMFE, please cite the software (see `CITATION.cff` and docs Reference → Cite) and the method paper: J. Lang, S. Sachdev, S. Diehl, arXiv:2504.06849.
+If you use DYNAMITE, please cite the software (see `CITATION.cff` and docs Reference → Cite) and the method paper: J. Lang, S. Sachdev, S. Diehl, arXiv:2504.06849.

 ## Build options